dbandrews/seismophobia/README.md

 We'll be working with the San Andreas Earthquake data set from [`fivethirtyeight`](https://github.com/fivethirtyeight/data/tree/master/san-andreas) which collected people's relative fear of earthquakes along with other demographic attributes such as age, gender, household income and region.

 We aim to determine a model for predicting a person's fear of earthquakes, given demographic features about that person.
-We will investigate a binary classifier that can predict if a person has fear about earthquakes (seismophobia) given their prior experience with earthquakes and demographic attributes.
+We will investigate binary classifiers - random forest and logistic regression - that can predict if a person has fear about earthquakes (seismophobia) given their demographic attributes.

 ## Report